 The Ezra Institute is a confessional evangelical Christian organization established in 2009.
 Our purpose is the preservation and advancement of the truth, freedom and beauty of the gospel of Jesus Christ, for the renewal of all life and culture.

-We develop web-based and print resources as well as training and study opportunities that encourage and support God’s people in deepening their understanding of the gospel’s redirecting power, restorative nature, comprehensive scope and formative character for a community called out by Christ to make known the good news of the kingdom of God.
+We develop targeted High Impact Training (HIT) programs and study opportunities, supported by print and digital resources, that encourage and support God’s people in deepening their understanding of the gospel’s redirecting power, restorative nature, comprehensive scope and formative character for a community called out by Christ to make known the good news of the kingdom of God.

 Through a distinctly Christian philosophy, cultural apologetics, writing, research, and biblical worldview teaching, we are working to bring all human thought and action under the Lordship of Jesus Christ and his Word, re-forming a comprehensive faith that applies to all of life, recovering and exploring the scriptural framework of a Christian mind and social order.

 Through all our efforts our unassailable hope is in Christ Jesus causing His kingdom people to become a reservoir of strength out of which successive generations of church and cultural leaders will emerge, able to formulate, articulate and credibly defend a truly scriptural view of life as the sole source of truth, freedom and beauty, thereby shaping the future to the glory of God.
 (Phil.
 1:7; Col. 1:15-20).

 Culture is properly understood as the public manifestation of the worship of a people.
 As religion externalized it is the concrete outworking of what any society believes is the ultimate origin, purpose and meaning of life.